clivegross/ffpreader/README.md

 The purpose of this tool is to read Ampac FireFinder PLUS *.ffp Configuration Files, translate into a human-readable format and write to csv and Excel workbooks.

-An additional function of the tool is to track changes (work in progress), so that a multiple revisions of a program can be compared and changes summarised, eg a new detector is added or a device is moved to a new zone.
+An additional function of the tool is to track changes (work in progress), so that multiple revisions of a program can be compared and changes summarised, eg a new detector is added, a device is moved to a new zone.

 ## Usage